DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 **Why This Matters**: When you can see which protocol is operating, you can engage appropriately without losing yourself.
-You can be professional in Engine contexts without becoming mechanical, and you can be authentic in Family contexts without being naive.
+You can be professional in Machine contexts without becoming mechanical, and you can be authentic in Kin contexts without being naive.

 #### Technology 2: Boundary Maintenance (Protecting Your Core)

-**The Discovery**: The crying teenager showed me what happens when people don’t maintain clear boundaries between the spheres—the Engine protocol colonizes their most intimate relationships.
+**The Discovery**: The crying teenager showed me what happens when people don’t maintain clear boundaries between the spheres—the Machine protocol colonizes their most intimate relationships.

 **The Technology**: Maintaining clear boundaries between different spheres of engagement:

-**Time Boundaries**: Limiting how much of your life energy goes to Engine-protocol activities.
+**Time Boundaries**: Limiting how much of your life energy goes to Machine-protocol activities.
 Having clear start and stop times for institutional engagement.

 **Identity Boundaries**: Maintaining your authentic self while playing necessary roles.
 Being a good employee without becoming your job.

-**Relationship Boundaries**: Keeping your most important relationships operating on the Family protocol, even when you’re embedded in Engine-protocol systems.
+**Relationship Boundaries**: Keeping your most important relationships operating on the Kin protocol, even when you’re embedded in Machine-protocol systems.

 **Information Boundaries**: Consuming institutional information consciously rather than being consumed by it.
 Staying informed without